 5. Subscription service

 Imagine you’re a busy professional, short on time — a meal delivery service that ships to your front door might be exactly what you’re looking for.
-The beauty of and demand for convenience has given rise to the fast-growing subscription-service ecommerce model.
+The beauty of and demand for convenience has given rise to the fast-growing subscription-service ecommerce revenue model.

 By definition, a subscription business model allows customers to subscribe to a service for a set period of time, typically monthly or annually.
 When the subscription period expires, customers can cancel or renew, enjoying convenience and savings on repeat orders.